 We love to share our knowledge about project management.
-If you'd like to take part in our workshop focusing on soft skills and technical aspects of a project manager’s daily work, sign up at our PM workshop page.
+If you'd like to take part in our workshop focusing on soft skills and technical aspects of a project manager’s daily work, sign up.
 The next one is coming soon to Poznań!
 Give it a try and I promise, you won’t regret it!

 Communication with clients is the everyday reality of project managers.
 Here's our top secret cheat sheet how to do it right - don't tell anyone!
 Just kidding, share it anywhere you wish :).